 Our reputation, corporate social responsibilities and brand are crucial considerations when dealing with tax matters.
-We will not enter into arrangements that could have a negative effect on the Group's reputation, brand, corporate and social responsibilities, or relationships with stakeholders such as HMRC and OFGEM.
-Additionally, when making decisions on tax matters, we follow the CBI's Statement of Tax Principles.
+We will not enter into arrangements that we believe would have a negative effect on the Group's reputation, brand, corporate and social responsibilities, or relationships with stakeholders such as UK and US regulatory authorities (including HMRC, OFGEM, IRS, FERC and US state regulators).